mnemnion/JLpeg.jl/Plans.md

 This saves us a frame in both the VM stack and (more importantly) the capture stack, in a common workload.

+### Prefix Matching

+This is an optimization performed on choices, which can be used (perhaps further analysis is needed) to detect bad choice ordering.

+- Precepts:
+  - PChar, PTrue, PFalse, PSet, PThrow, match literally
+  - PAny matches up to the shortest `n` value
+  - PStar matches if the body is the same and n is the same
+  - PAnd, PNot, match if: same predicate, both bodies prefix-match
+  - PChoice: matches up to the longest prefix of the choices (recursive)
+    - A PChoice directly within another would be flattened during construction, but e.g. predicate choices can be lifted: `!("abc" | "abd")` can be `!("ab" ("c" |
+      "d"))`.
+  - PCall: matches if the rule is the same
+    - If only one is a PCall, we can try prefix-matching the referenced rule, but this has too much potential for surprising behavior, I'd say.
+I'm reluctant to inline rules for the same reason.
+  - PCapture: matches if same kind, same tag, and same body

+I note there's basically no leeway at all, which makes sense, the different patterns exist because there are a finite number of element of recognition, and if any such differ, they match a different string, except for.... prefix and suffix matching!

+When prefix matching is completed, we may attempt suffix matching on the remaining choice bodies.
+It works the same way but backward.

+If an earlier rule matches a later rule completely, we've found a bug: the later rule can never be reached, due to ordered choice.
+The rules for shadowing are somewhat different, for example, patt^1 shadows patt^0, a superset shadows a subset, the principle is that a pattern shadows another pattern if it can match everything that pattern recognizes.

 ### Relabeling Bytecode